e-d-i/theOdinProject-calculator/README.md

 # theOdinProject-calculator

-A simple creation of an on-screen calculator with basic mathematical operations including addition, subtraction, multiplication and division built with HTML, CSS and JavaScript.
+A simple creation of an on-screen calculator with basic mathematical operations including decimals, addition, subtraction, multiplication and division built with HTML, CSS and JavaScript.

 Features:
 - Calculator contains keyboard support.